ohmyshake/programming-tutorial/book/hpc/Globus.md

 ### 1. WebApp

-After logging in globus, you will get a webpage like {numref}`globus-webapp`, which is called as `Globus Web App`.
-You can add different `collection` and mark them in `BOOKMARKS`, and transfer data between two PCs.
+- After logging in globus, you will get a webpage like {numref}`globus-webapp`, which is called as `Globus Web App`.

+- You can add different `collection` and mark them in `BOOKMARKS`, and transfer data between two PCs.

+- After globus submits your work, just wait your data at the directory you set.

 ```{figure} ./files/globus-webapp.jpg
 ---